Distracted Driving—Other And Related Accidents—Are On The Rise

 Common On-the-Road Distractions

-Although texting and the use of cell phones for other purposes while driving are distractions that carry great risk, they're far from the only distractions drivers may experience.
-Other common on-the-road distractions include having an involved conversation with passengers, disciplining children, eating or drinking, adjusting the radio, grooming oneself, and using paper maps or operating an in-vehicle navigation system.
+Although texting and using cell phones carry great risk, they're far from the only distractions drivers may experience.
+Other common on-the-road distractions include conversing with passengers, disciplining children, eating or drinking, adjusting the radio, grooming oneself, and using paper maps or operating an in-vehicle navigation system.

 Drivers can do their part to combat the increase in distracted driving-related accidents by: